 My baby is already born, is it too late to have a session?

 That depends on how old baby is when you contact us, and if we have any available last minute slots.
 We will always try to fit you in, so do get in touch

-Why does it take 3-4 hours?
+Why can it take up to 3 hours?

 Unlike a more traditional studio photo session that might take an hour, we do things very differently.
 Baby runs the show, and everything is done at her pace.
 We take time to settle, feed, change, cuddle and soothe.
 Then when I start the posing its all done slowly and gently and I don’t clock watch, and I won’t rush baby.

 Yes, throughout the session I will handle your baby.
 I’ll settle her, pose her and create the images you hope for.
 If she needs you then of course I’ll hand her back, but its best we get to know each other for me to achieve the poses I am known for.
 All you need to do is sit back and relax.

 Is it safe?

 In short, yes.
 Your baby’s safety and comfort is my top priority.
 I take great care to watch her temperature, circulation and comfort are never compromised.
 Newborn safety in the hands of newborn photographers is massively important to me, which is why I train photographers from all over the world in safe newborn posing.

 My baby has very flaky skin.
 Is this a problem?